A regularity method for lower bounds on the Lyapunov exponent for stochastic differential equations: Uniform hypoelliptic regularity via the Fisher information

 \end{lemma} \begin{proof} For any finite family of $L^1 \to L^1$ bounded linear operators $Z_1, Z_2,...,Z_k$ we have

 The result then follows from Lemma \ref{lem:L1varphiConv}. \end{proof}

-The next Lemma is crucial for characterizing the regularization properties of $(S_t^J)^\ast$ in $L^1$.
-This is the adjoint analogue of [Lemma 5.2; \cite{H67}], which is a little more technical. \begin{lemma} For all open bounded sets $U \subset \cM$ and $w \in C^\infty_c(U)$, there holds for any multi-indices $J \leq I$,
+The next Lemma is crucial for characterizing the regularization properties of $(S_\tau^J)^\ast$ in $L^1$.
+This is the adjoint analogue of [Lemma 5.2; \cite{H67}], which is a little more technical. \begin{lemma} For all open, bounded geodesic balls $U \subset \cM$ and $w \in C^\infty_c(U)$, there holds for any multi-indices $J \leq I$,

 \end{lemma} Before we continue, we define for two vector fields $X$ and $Y$